Could You be Held Partially Liable for a Slip and Fall Injury?

 This may sound like a weak argument trotted out by the insurance company to escape liability.
 That said, if a female victim was wearing heels in a snow-covered parking lot and fell, the insurance company will blame the choice of shoes.

 An insurance company may argue you were wearing flip-flops in the produce section, so you should be found at least partially negligent.
 However, it depends on the hazard that caused your injury.
 Was the hazard so dangerous that wearing different shoes would not have mattered?
 If that is true, this may be a flimsy argument by the liable party.

 Injured in a Slip and Fall?
 TSR is Here to Help

 Slip and fall cases can be complex.
 Proving liability can be challenging, particularly because property owners and their insurers are looking to avoid accountability.

 That is why victims can greatly benefit from experienced legal representation.
-At TSR Injury Law, we have been helping victims for more than 20 years and have obtained $300 million in compensation.
+At TSR Injury Law, we have been helping victims for more than 20 years and have obtained more than $1 billion in compensation.